-Mozilla Firefox and Google Chrome are both open source web browsers but there are some significant differences between them, as there are similarities.
+Mozilla Firefox and Google Chrome are both based on open-source web browser engines (although Google Chrome is not entirely open source) but there are some significant differences between them, as there are similarities.

 edit History of Firefox vs. Chrome

 Dave Hyatt and Blake Ross began working on the Firefox project as an experimental branch of the Mozilla project.
 They believed the commercial requirements of Netscape's sponsorship and developer-driven feature creep compromised the utility of the Mozilla browser.
 To combat what they saw as the Mozilla Suite's software bloat, they created a stand-alone browser, with which they intended to replace the Mozilla Suite.
 On April 3, 2003, the Mozilla Organization announced that they planned to change their focus from the Mozilla Suite to Firefox and Thunderbird.

 Google launched the Chrome browser on Tuesday, September 2, 2008 after making the announcement on Labor Day - September 1, 2008 through a series of comic strips about Google Chrome illustrated by Scott McCloud.

 edit Differences in Chrome vs. Firefox user interface

 Some notable differences in the UI of Google Chrome and Mozilla Firefox include: